Thoracic Outlet Syndrome (TOS): Arm Pain, Numbness & Tingling

 There are differences between treatment center and clinic or hospitals that render care for those with spine, joint or sports injuries.

 If your pain or numbness increases when you lift your arms above your shoulder, it could mean that your nerves or vessels are getting pinched under the pectoralis minor muscle.
 Another cause of Thoracic Outlet Syndrome is the impingements of blood vessels and nerves underneath the collarbone.
-Whatever, the cause our clinical teams of experts have the expertise to evaluate and treat your condition for a speedy recovery properly
+Whatever, the reason our clinical teams of experts have the expertise to evaluate and treat your condition for a speedy recovery.

-In most patients, Thoracic Outlet Syndrome is an injury with small amounts of tearing in the scalene muscles.
-The injury can be the result of a motor vehicular accident, sports or the repetitive daily things you do that microscopically damages the muscle of neck, chest, and shoulders.
-Collectively these micro-traumatic events (injuries) add up, and over time they can lead to symptoms and pain down the arms and chest.
+In most patients, Thoracic Outlet Syndrome is an injury with small tearing amounts in the scalene muscles.
+The injury can result from a vehicular accident, sports, or the repetitive daily things you do that microscopically damages the tissue of the neck, chest, and shoulders.
+Collectively these micro-traumatic events (injuries) add up, and over time they can lead to symptoms and pain in the arms and chest.

-Carrying heavy purses or heavy schoolbags are great examples of repetitive traumatic episodes that have resulted in the development of the Thoracic Outlet Syndrome.
+Carrying heavy purses or heavy school bags are great examples of repetitive traumatic episodes that have resulted in the Thoracic Outlet Syndrome development.

-It is a difficult condition to pinpoint because the symptoms of the injury are not present at the time of damage.
+TOS is a difficult condition to pinpoint because the injury symptoms are not present at the time of damage.

-Unlike a major traumatic event, the symptoms from repetitive injuries of shoulders can develop over time.
-This delayed reaction is yet another reason why Thoracic Outlet Syndrome is not diagnosed by most as an injury.
+Unlike a major traumatic event, the symptoms from repetitive injuries of the shoulders can develop over time.
+This delayed reaction is another reason Thoracic Outlet Syndrome is not diagnosed by most as an injury.

-In our centers, our experienced Chiropractors are your best hope of getting a Thoracic Outlet Syndrome under control.
-The diagnosis and evaluative part of your condition are the most important component.
-A misdiagnosis can have grave consequences; this holds especially true for those that suffer from a Thoracic Outlet Syndrome
+Our experienced chiropractors are your best hope of getting Thoracic Outlet Syndrome under control in our centers.
+The diagnosis and evaluative part of your condition is the most crucial component.
+Misdiagnosis can have grave consequences; this holds especially true for those that suffer from Thoracic Outlet Syndrome.